ontop/ontop-tutorial/dremio/dremio-tutorial.md

 JSON files usually contain nested data.
 However, Ontop can not directly query nested data.
 For this reason, in order to make our JSON data queryable by Ontop, first we need to extract relevant group of elements, and save these groups as datasets.

-With the following SQL query we create an *uni2-registration* dataset and save it into integrated data space *integrated-university-data*:
+With the following SQL query we create an *uni2-registration* dataset and save it into integrated data space *integrated_university_data*:

 ```sql
 SELECT T.cid, T.enrollers.pid AS pid